SannaAb/Pseudogenes/README.md

 ## Ppsy Idea

 The main goal of PPsy is to detect inserted processed pseudogenes within human DNA sequencing data.
 The pipeline is utilizing the fact that processed pseudogenes does not contain any introns.
 Pseudogene candidates are detected as genes contaning spliced reads across the exon exon junctions.
-The insert site of the pseuedogene candidates are identified with chimeric read pairs and softclipping.
+The insert site of the pseuedogene candidates are identified with chimeric read pairs and chimeric reads.

+The figure belows displays an insertion of a pseuogene within another position in the genome.
+Reads that maps across the splice juncion of the gene that have been inserted is displayed in the figure below.
+These reads mapps across the known exon exon of the parent gene.
+Genes with this form of alignment will be used as a pseudogene candidates.
+This pseudogene candidates are linked to fusions sites using chimeric pairs and chimeric reads.
+The reads at the fusion site are colored red.
+The reads mapping at the pseudogene are colored blue.
+Chimeric pairs are the read pairs were one of the reads read mapps across at the fusion site and its associated read mapps at the pseudogene itself.
+The chimeric reads are reads that maps at the splice junctions of the fusion.
+One part of the read will belong to the fusion site while the other part belong to the pseudogene.

 ![text](TeachingPic3.jpg "Picture that shows a psueudogene insertion")

-The steps of the pipeline is described below

 ### Discovering Pseudogene candidates

 The Spliced reads are extracted by screening for the cigarN in the alignment file the resulting reads are saved in an alignment file.
-Regions with a user defined depth (default 5) is extracted from the newly created alignmentfile, extracted regions with overlapp of atleast 2 exons in an exon coord database are saved as our detected pseudogene candidates.
+Regions with a user defined depth (default 5) is extracted from the newly created alignmentfile, extracted regions with overlapp of atleast 3 exons in an exon coord database are saved as our detected pseudogene candidates.
 When no pseudogene candidates are found the script is killed.

 ### Clipped read extraction